Sandhya Mendonca: Career

 A native Kannadiga, Mendonca is a chronicler of the cultural history of the state of Karnataka through books published by Raintree Media such as Karnataka - A Cultural Odyssey, Raj Bhavan Bangalore - Through the Ages, Marvels of Karnataka & more and many others.
 She is the co-author of Marvels of Mysore & More, published in 2012.
 This book has been hailed by author Shashi Deshpande, and editor-in-chief of Outlook, Krishna Prasad.
 In 2015, Marvels of Karnataka & More was translated into Kannada as Karnatakada Vismayagalu (ಕರ್ನಾಟಕದ ವಿಸ್ಮಯಗಳು).

 Her book Disrupt and Conquer - How TTK Prestige Became A Billion Dollar Company co-authored with Mr. TT Jaggannathan (Chairman of TTK Group), was published by Penguin Random House in 2018.
 It featured in Amazon Editor's picks of Memorable Books of 2018, and Best of Business & Leadership of 2018.

 Random House also published her earlier book on the REVA electric car Reva EV - India's Green Gift to the World (co-authored with Dr. SK Maini), in 2013.
 Her autobiographical stories are published in the Chicken Soup for the Indian Couples' Soul & Chicken Soup for the Indian Singles' Soul series, both a part of the international Chicken Soup for the Soul series, published in India by Tata Westland in 2012.

 In 2019, she edited and published the Augmented Reality embedded Innovate Bengaluru, which features the top 100 innovators and enablers in Bengaluru's ecosystem.
 The book was launched in April 2019 at the Innovate Bengaluru Festival, which brought together over 300 Icons, Inventors, Entrepreneurs, Emerging Leaders, Enablers and Investors.

+She co-authored with Nafees Fazal, the latter's memoir, 'Breaking Barriers - The Story of a Liberal Muslim Woman's Passage in Indian Politics' published by Konark Publishers in 2022.